Sila

 If someone dislikes you, you’ll understand that their feelings reflect their own mental state, not your intrinsic worth.
 It would be unwise to adjust your behavior simply to gain their approval, as that would stem from your own cravings and attachments.
 Instead, liberation lies in being free from the need for external validation.

 At its core, the issue is that a strong ego fosters closed-mindedness, creating the illusion that you already know everything.
-This rigid mindset becomes a barrier, preventing deeper understanding of the Dhamma and obscuring the path to true insight.
+This rigid mindset becomes a barrier, preventing more profound understanding of the Dhamma and obscuring the path to true insight.

 Establishing Right View